To enroll for this class, please create an account, or if you have an account already, please log in.

 Vaughan is the Rector of St. Ebbe’s Church in Oxford, where he has served since 1991.
 Vaughan attended Selwyn College, University of Cambridge, where he was also the President of the Christian Union.
 He has written several books, including God’s Big Picture, Life’s Big Questions, Turning Points, Missing the Point, Distinctives, and True Worship.
 He also serves as the Chairman of 9:38, an organization which encourages people to consider full-time gospel ministry.
 Since 2009, he has also served as the President of the Proclamation Trust.

 Doug is Senior Pastor of Westminster Presbyterian Church in Elgin, Illinois.
-Before that he served as Senior Lecturer in Biblical Studies and Practical Theology at Queensland Theological College in Brisbane, Australia.
-He is a graduate of Wheaton College, Wheaton Graduate School, and Trinity Evangelical Divinity School; and a PhD candidate at the University of Aberdeen.
+He previously served as Senior Lecturer in Biblical Studies and Practical Theology at Queensland Theological College in Brisbane, Australia.
+He is a graduate of Wheaton College, Wheaton Graduate School, and Trinity Evangelical Divinity School; and earned his PhD from the University of Aberdeen.
 Doug is the author of several books, including commentaries on the Song of Songs, Ecclesiastes, the Gospel of Matthew, and John’s Epistles.
 With R. Kent Hughes, he wrote and edited The Pastor’s Book: A Comprehensive and Practical Guide to Pastoral Ministry.

 Greg is Professor of New Testament and Biblical Theology at Westminster Theological Seminary in Philadelphia, Pennsylvania.
 He earned a BA and an MA from Southern Methodist University, a ThM from Dallas Theological Seminary, and a PhD from the University of Cambridge.
 He has served on the faculties of Grove College, Wheaton College Graduate School, and now Westminster.
 He is the author of several academic articles and books, including A New Testament Biblical Theology, The Temple and the Church’s Mission: A Biblical Theology of the Dwelling Place of God, and The Book of Revelation in the NIGTC series.